Network Time Protocol: Timestamps

 The 64-bit binary fixed-point timestamps used by NTP consist of a 32-bit part for seconds and a 32-bit part for fractional second, giving a time scale that rolls over every 2^{32} seconds (136 years) and a theoretical resolution of 2^{−32} seconds (233 picoseconds).
-NTP uses an epoch of January 1, 1900.
-Therefore, the first rollover occurs on February 7, 2036.
+NTP uses an epoch of 1 January 1900.
+Therefore, the first rollover occurs on 7 February 2036.

 NTPv4 introduces a 128-bit date format: 64 bits for the second and 64 bits for the fractional-second.
 However, the 128-bit format is never transmitted as the standard states that eras "cannot be produced by NTP directly, nor is there need to do so."
 The most-significant 32 bits of this format is the Era Number which would resolve rollover ambiguity in most cases.
 According to Mills, "The 64-bit value for the fraction is enough to resolve the amount of time it takes a photon to pass an electron at the speed of light.
 The 64-bit second value is enough to provide unambiguous time representation until the universe goes dim."
 (Note: 2^{−64} seconds is about 54 zeptoseconds (light would travel 16.26 picometers, or approximately 0.31 × Bohr radius), and 2^{64} seconds is about 585 billion years.)

+NTP and Timezone configuration via DHCP

+DHCPv4 allows clients to automatically obtain time sources as part of initial network configuration.
+It is commonly used in managed networks to ensure dynamic time synchronisation without manual configuration.

+NTP server discovery

+RFC 2132 defines a dedicated DHCPv4 option for distributing NTP server addresses to clients.

+The Network Time Protocol Servers option carries a list of IPv4 addresses identifying NTP servers available to the client.
+Servers should be listed in order of preference, allowing the client to select the most appropriate source.